codewode/symbb/README.md

  php app/console doctrine:fixtures:load --em=symbb --env=dev

-Please note that - your request must be env environment .
-Unwanted data will be deleted currently have prod, dev and not test different database prefixes so
+Please note that " -env " is your wish environment.
-Also note that the User and Group Data MUST be required.
+Also note that the User and Group Data are required.
 The forums fixtures are optional.